-The departments offer six major courses of study (biblical studies, Christian ministries, philosophy, religious studies, theology, and youth and family ministries), eleven minors (ancient languages, biblical studies, Christian ministries, philosophical apologetics, philosophy, practical and professional ethics, religious studies, sports ministry, theology, youth and family ministries, and youth outreach and discipleship), and three special programs (the Certificate of Distinction in Biblical Studies, the Certificate of Distinction in Philosophy, and the Certificate of Distinction in Theology).
+The departments offer majors in biblical studies, Christian ministries, philosophy, theology, and youth and family ministries, minors in ancient languages, biblical studies, Christian ministries, cultural engagement, philosophical apologetics, philosophy, practical and professional ethics, religious studies, theology, and youth and family ministries, and Certificates of Distinction in biblical studies, philosophy, and theology.

 Each major course of study builds on the General Education program’s Biblical, Theological, and Philosophical Formation requirement.
 Transfer students take the number of units required by the registrar.
 Courses are selected from the list of core courses for General Education in consultation with a department advisor.
 All majors in the undergraduate division must maintain a minimum 2.5 cumulative grade-point average in all courses for the major.